Hamburger menu icon

 None

-ACE, angiotensin-converting enzyme; ARB, angiotensin II receptor blocker; BP, blood pressure; eGFR, estimated glomerular filtration rate; MEST-C, mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental sclerosis (S), tubular atrophy and interstitial fibrosis (T), crescent (C); PAS, periodic acid-Schiff.
+ACE, angiotensin-converting enzyme; ARB, angiotensin II receptor blocker; BP, blood pressure; eGFR, estimated glomerular filtration rate; HPF, high-power field; MEST-C, mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental sclerosis (S), tubular atrophy and interstitial fibrosis (T), crescent (C); PAS, periodic acid-Schiff; RBC, red blood cells; UPCR, urine protein creatinine ratio.

 Sarah, 25